Why work placements should be part of your hiring strategy to engage, retain and attract talent

 Bridge the skills gap

-According to Forbes, 36% of talent specialists say they don’t have the resources to recruit top talent.
+According to the Australian HR Institute, 4 in 10 employers face recruitment challenges.
+Lack of available talent is one of the top reasons behind this.
 Work placements offer a solution to address this skills gap.
 When the new hire gets a taste of real-world tasks and responsibilities, they get a unique opportunity to visualise their future role.
 This will help them decide whether they are well suited to the job and organisation.
 As an employer, you can assess their potential as a future employee without the long-term commitment of assigning a permanent role.

 Increased engagement